apify/apify-docs-v2/sources/academy/get_most_of_actors/naming_your_actor.md

 # [](#naming-your-actor) Naming your actor

+**Apify's standards for actor naming.
+Learn how to choose the right name for scraping and non-scraping actors and how to optimize your actor for search engines.**

+---

 Naming your actor can be tricky.
 Especially when you've spent a long time coding and are excited to show your brand-new creation to the world.
 To help users find your actor, we've introduced naming standards.
 These standards improve your actor's [search engine optimization (SEO)](https://en.wikipedia.org/wiki/Search_engine_optimization) and maintain consistency in the [Apify Store](https://apify.com/store).

 > Your actor's name should be 3-63 characters long.